List of Squid Game characters: Park Yong-sik

 Park Yong-sik, also known as Player 007, is portrayed by Yang Dong-geun.

 A former gambler and the son of Geum-ja.
 Despite his mother's warnings, he votes to continue the games in order to earn more and pay off more of his debts, but has a change of heart after almost losing her in the "mingle" game.
 In the hide and seek game, he switches places with his mother to become a seeker but is unable to kill any of the hiders.
 Unwilling to kill his mother, he instead targets Jun-hee and her newborn baby out of desperation, but is stopped by his mother, who stabs him in the back.
 He accepts his death and is executed by the guards.
-Geum-ja later reveals that Yong-sik had been taken advantage of in life due to his pathetic nature as a pushover, and that her snapping at him had led to him attempting suicide prior to the games.
+Geum-ja reveals that his trusting nature and blaming himself for everything led to him being financially exploited by others before entering the games, and that her snapping at him had led to him attempting suicide prior to the games.